Points of Pride

-- At least two-thirds of BW students attend graduate school in their lifetime, including some of the world's most prestigious institutions.
+- Three-quarters of BW students attend graduate school in their lifetime, including some of the world's most prestigious institutions.

 - Each year, BW students contribute more than 5,000 hours of service to the Greater Cleveland area through our Community Outreach programs.

 - Nearly 70% of our graduates choose to remain in Ohio, providing an educated workforce, community leaders and volunteers.

 - Neuroscience program: Since inception in 1998, 95% of its students who have applied have been accepted into graduate programs or medical school.

 - Music Theatre program: Ranked among the top ten in the country by Backstage, the industry's professional journal.